shaze/admecnv/README.md

-# Scripts for calling CNVs for H3A CNV paper
+# Supporting material for H3Africa Structural and Copy Number Variant paper

+## Summary data availability

+Summary results can be found the `data` directory.

-## Short read callers
+## Scripts

-In all cases, build38 reference file is used

-* gridss
+The scripts used for the analysis can be found in the scripts directory